On this page:

 Claimants receiving benefits by direct deposit will not be affected by this change.

-The ReliaCard features the same convenience and security as the Chase card.
-Benefits are automatically deposited to your card, and it can be used anywhere that accepts Visa debit cards.
+The ReliaCard features the same convenience and security as the Chase debit card.
+Benefits are automatically deposited to your card, and you can use it anywhere that accepts Visa debit cards.
 The ReliaCard also offers text and email balance alerts, as well as a new mobile banking app.

 Keep Your Chase Card!

 Any balance remaining on your Chase debit card will not transfer to your new ReliaCard.
 Continue using your Chase card until the balance is zero.
 The Chase fee schedule still applies.

 Reminder: You must activate your card within 12 months of your first benefit payment, otherwise your payments will return to TWC.
 We cannot reissue these benefits.

 For all questions regarding your Chase debit card, continue to contact Chase customer service at 866-865-1273, or log on to the Chase Bank web site, UCARD Center.

 The TWC unemployment benefits prepaid debit card, the U.S. Bank ReliaCard®, is a convenient way to receive your unemployment benefit payments.
 You do not need a bank account, and you can use the ReliaCard everywhere Visa® debit cards are accepted.

 Your ReliaCard cardholder packet will include important information about fees, how and where to use your ReliaCard, and how to manage your ReliaCard account.
 If you need another copy of the cardholder packet, call ReliaCard customer service at 800-657-6343.

 Before you can use your ReliaCard, you must activate your card and set up a four-digit Personal Identification Number (PIN).
 You can activate your card online or by phone: